txcrew/pkrdocs/content/reference/properties/specs.md

 : {{< options option="Descent angle" >}}

 Length
-: Overall length of a track course
-: {{< options option="Length" >}}
+: The total distance from a start point to an endpoint : {{< options option="Length" >}}

 Top speed